VikashRawat1/Jdbuilder/README.md

 8) color theme should same in view/edit page -> p1
 19) Graph colors implementation-> p1 -- Done
 28) hamburger implement in view/edit -> p1 - Done
+6) Alignment create New jd and card -> p3 - Done
+7) tags should look like edit mode tag keywords-> p1 - Done
+24) align id with jobid in mobile view in card -> p1 - Done

+Yogender's feedback point
+i) After click on add new mandatory/desired input it should open in edit mode. ii) all button(Cancel,back,save as draft etc) in  should alligned right and add more space should be there from above content. iii) Buttons in view/edit page should be square button. iv) secondary button(Save As draft/ Edit jd) background should be white and outline/text color should be purple
+v) After save as copy it should redirect to listing jd page(show relevant data). vi) user profile image should not be distorted in mobile view. vii) dmi logo should be left alligned in mobile view also. viii) Cancel and back button in view/edit jd should be allign center. ix) Implement auto suggestion in mandatory and desired skill.